alibaba/bifrostui/packages/bui-core/src/Picker/index.en-US.md

 ### Basic selector

-Use`open`the opening/closing of the selector, clicking on the mask layer, and other events to close it will pass through`onClose`adjust back
+Use 'open' to control the selector's on/off, and events such as clicking on the mask layer to close it will be returned through the 'onClose' callback

 ```tsx
 import { Button, Picker, Stack } from '@bifrostui/react';